marcelee0713/Solve-it/README.md

-# Solveit
+# Solve-it

-Solviet it just my personal repository where I put the DSA-Related and LeetCode problems I'll solve.
+Solve-it is just my personal repository where I put the DSA-Related and LeetCode problems I'll solve.

 In every folder will contain two files,